frankkode/gdpr-certification/README.md

 ---

-**🔒 GDPR Compliance Guarantee**: This system is designed with privacy by design principles and stores zero personal data, making GDPR compliance automatic and risk-free.
+**🔒 GDPR Compliance Guarantee**: This system is designed with privacy by design principles and stores zero personal data, making GDPR compliance automatic and risk-free as a school project by Frank Simplice Masabo.